Toxikuu/2/docs/src/introduction.md

 2 is a source-based package manager for LFS.
 It packages packages into distribution tarballs, allowing for rapid reinstalls, while not compromising on the perks of low-level build-process control.
-It uses /usr/ports to store package repositories, which contain build-information for individual packages.
+It uses /usr/ports to store package repositories, which contain build information for individual packages.

 ## Installation
 2 is still in early development, and you should expect breaking changes.

-**WARNING**
-I'm in the process of transitioning the m-* scripts to their own rust crate, so don't use them as a lot of breaking changes were made.

-However, here's a work-in-progress install script:
+Here's a work-in-progress install script:
 ```bash
 sudo bash <(curl -fsSL 'https://github.com/Toxikuu/2/raw/refs/heads/master/install.sh')
 ```